Overview

 Location Online

-Entry requirements Montessori Diploma covering the 3-6 years stage
+Entry requirements - Module 2 A Montessori Diploma at the 3-6 age level

 Who is this course for?
-This course is for those with any Montessori Diploma at 3-6 years stage who have an interest in children with learning differences You may be working in a Montessori environment or you may be a parent or another professional
+This course is for those with any Montessori Diploma who have an interest in children with learning differences.
+You may be working in a Montessori environment or you may be a parent or another professional.

 "Children are not the same, and a curriculum that doesn't allow for individual development doesn't serve them."